 The Chief Executive Officer of the Company, with the consultation of the Chief Human Resources Officer, provides recommendations to the committee on the amount and forms of executive compensation, and assists in the preparation of Committee meeting agendas.
 Pursuant to the Company's 2020 Incentive Plan, the Committee may delegate its power and duties under such plan to a committee consisting of two or more officers of the Company except in respect of individuals subject to the reporting or liability provisions of Section 16 of the Securities Exchange Act of 1934, as amended.
-The Committee has authorized the Chief Human Resources Officer, together with the concurrence of either of the Chief Financial Officer or the General Counsel, to approve awards of up to 5,000 shares of restricted stock, restricted stock units and/or performance stock units (subject to an annual limit of 50,000 shares of restricted stock, restricted stock units and/or performance stock units) and up to 10,000 stock options and/or stock appreciation rights (subject to an annual limit of 100,000 stock options and/or stock appreciation rights (subject to an annual limit of 100,000 stock options and/or stock appreciation rights (subject to an annual limit of 100,000 stock options and/or stock appreciation rights (subject to an annual limit of 100,000 stock options and/or stock appreciation rights (subject to an annual limit of 100,000 stock options and/or stock appreciation rights (subject to an annual limit of 100,000 stock options and/or stock appreciation rights as amended.
+The Committee has authorized the Chief Human Resources Officer, together with the concurrence of either of the Chief Financial Officer or the General Counsel, to approve awards of up to 5,000 shares of restricted stock, restricted stock units and/or performance stock units (subject to an annual limit of 50,000 shares of restricted stock, restricted stock units and/or performance stock units) and up to 10.000 stock options and/or stock appreciation rights (subject to an annual limit of 100.000 stock options and/or stock appreciation rights ) to individuals the Company desires to hire or retain, except any individual who is or upon commencing employment will be subject to the liability provisions of Section 16 of the Securities Exchange Act of 1934, as amended.